The question is simple: Is there homework and how much?

 The answer is both Yes and No.

 Our monthly weekends are full of new information.
 Students return home on Sunday afternoon with a stack of class notes and their minds brimming with new ideas for better health.
-The four weeks between class meetings is meant as a time to reflect, ponder, experiment and apply what was presented in class.
+The time at home between class meetings is meant as a time to reflect, ponder, experiment and apply what was presented in class.

 No – there is no homework in the traditional sense: the instructor gives you a formal assignment, you go home and compete the task which is then graded.
 This type of homework is done more for the instructor and not so much for the student.
 I find this type of assignment to be less helpful.